 Give Your Suit Space

 When storing your suit in your closet, ensure that it has ample space to breathe.
 Avoid overcrowding, as it can lead to the accumulation of moisture and potentially damage your suit.
-Providing enough room for your suit to hang freely will help preserve its shape and fabric quality.

 Use a Cloth Garment Bag